statox/colorscheme-changer.vim/README.md

 # Configuration

-This plugin exposes four variables that can be used to customize its behavior.
+This plugin exposes several variables that can be used to customize its behavior.
 You can define each of these variables in your `.vimrc`, if you don't the plugin will use default values.

+## Disable the plugin

+If you want to keep colorscheme-changer.vim install but disable it so that your colorscheme will not be changed you can add the following line to your `.vimrc`:

+    let g:colorschemeChangerLoaded = 1

 ## Customize hours